QubesOS/qubes-doc/user/troubleshooting/pci-troubleshooting.md

 After the whole system gets suspended into S3 sleep and subsequently resumed, some attached devices may stop working.
 Refer to [Suspend/Resume Troubleshooting](/doc/suspend-resume-troubleshooting/#attached-devices-in-Windows-HVM-stop-working-on-suspendresume) for a solution.

-## PCI device not available in dom0 after unassigning from a qube ##
+## PCI device not available in dom0 after being unassigned from a qube ##

-After assigning a PCI device to a qube, then unassigning it/shutting down the qube, the device is not available in dom0.
+After you assign a PCI device to a qube, then unassign it/shut down the qube, the device is not available in dom0.
 This is an intended feature.
 A device which was previously assigned to a less trusted qube could attack dom0 if it were automatically reassigned there.
 Look at the [FAQs](/faq/#i-assigned-a-pci-device-to-a-qube-then-unassigned-itshut-down-the-qube-why-isnt-the-device-available-in-dom0) to learn how to re-enable the device in dom0.